cortexlabs/cortex/docs/dependencies/python-packages.md

 ## PyPI packages

-You can install additional PyPI packages and import them your handlers.
+You can install additional PyPI packages and import them in your Python files.
 Cortex looks for a `requirements.txt` file in the top level Cortex project directory (i.e. the directory which contains `cortex.yaml`):

 ```text
 ./iris-classifier/